Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Add-AzKeyVaultCertificate.md

 Updated     : 2/8/2016 11:21:45 PM
 ```

-The first command uses the New-AzureKeyVaultCertificatePolicy cmdlet to create a certificate policy, and then stores it in the $Policy variable.
+The first command uses the New-AzKeyVaultCertificatePolicy cmdlet to create a certificate policy, and then stores it in the $Policy variable.
-The second command uses **Add-AzureKeyVaultCertificate** to start the process to create a certificate.
+The second command uses **Add-AzKeyVaultCertificate** to start the process to create a certificate.
-The third command uses the Get-AzureKeyVaultCertificateOperation cmdlet to poll the operation to verify that it's complete.
+The third command uses the Get-AzKeyVaultCertificateOperation cmdlet to poll the operation to verify that it's complete.
-The final command uses the Get-AzureKeyVaultCertificate cmdlet to get the certificate.
+The final command uses the Get-AzKeyVaultCertificate cmdlet to get the certificate.

 ## PARAMETERS